Oluwasetemi/school_of_engineering_v4/slides.md

 - `git merge` - Join two or more development histories together.

 ---
+hideInToc: true
+name: more on Git commands
+---

 - `git pull` - Fetch from and integrate with another repository or a local branch.
 - `git push` - Update remote refs along with associated objects.